Bill Annis

 William Perley Annis (May 24, 1857– June 10, 1923) was a 19th-century American Major League Baseball outfielder.
 He played for the 1884 Boston Beaneaters.
 He continued to play baseball in the minor leagues through 1892.

 Career

-Annis made his professional baseball debut in 1883, playing for the Pottsville Antharcites of the Interstate Association.
+Annis made his professional baseball debut in 1883, playing for the Pottsville Anthracites of the Interstate Association.

 In 1884, he played for both the Boston Reserves of the Massachusetts State Association and the Boston Beaneaters of the National League.
 He played in 27 games as an outfielder for the Beaneaters, collecting 17 hits in 96 at bats.
 Annis finished with a .177 batting average.

 Annis played for several minor league teams from 1885 to 1892.

 Personal life

 He was the son of Perley Mason Annis, a shoe maker, and Rozilla E. Coburn.
 He was married twice, and had no children.

 He died on June 10, 1923, and was buried at Lindenwood Cemetery in Stoneham, Massachusetts.